-Ben Calvert-Painter BSc (Hons) Ost, PGCAP
+Ben Calvert-Painter BSc (Hons) Ost, PGCAP Co-founder of CPD Today

 Ben has been teaching post graduate courses for many years, which has included both large and small group work and one to one training.